-Over the past few years, this is one of the most frequent questions I’ve been asked.
-Truth be told, I’m not a confident person at all.
-In this blog post, I’m going to be sharing a few of the different ways you can build confidence while travelling solo.
-While travelling, I found that these helped me to grow and I hope they can help you too.
+Over the past few years, this has been one of the most frequent questions I’ve been asked.
+Truth be told, I’m not a naturally confident person at all.
+In this blog post, I’m going to be sharing a few different ways you can build confidence while travelling solo.
+But, I promise that you already have more confidence than you know.

-A really important part of building confidence while travelling comes with accepting that it’s perfectly natural to feel nervous in some situations.
+A really important part of building confidence while travelling comes with accepting the fact that it is perfectly natural to feel nervous.
 We all get nervous.
-There are just varying levels as to how much that impacts us.
+Some of us are just a little bit better at hiding it than others.

 As damaging as nervousness can feel, it often serves a much deeper purpose than damaging our psyche.
 If I’m walking alone at night and a shady alleyway makes me feel uncomfortable, I’m probably going to avoid that alleyway.
 Those negative thoughts are sometimes a deeper part of a protective instinct, helping us to keep ourselves safe.

 Things can be a little bit different if you suffer with any form of anxiety.
-As someone who has Post Traumatic Stress Disorder, I’ve spent years with my mind perceiving every little detail as a potential threat.
-These situations can be far more challenging in terms of building confidence and I would always recommend paying attention to your own comfort, limits and emotions.
+As someone who has Post Traumatic Stress Disorder, I have spent years with my mind perceiving every little detail as a potential threat.
+These situations can be far more challenging in terms of building confidence and I would always recommend paying attention to your own comfort bubble, limits and emotions.

 1. Do your research before you travel.